gcurtin84/MSDS692_X41_Data-Science-Practicum-I/README.md

 ## Daily Fantasy Football

 DFF is a simple concept.
 A player selects a fantasy team from a pool of football players that will play within a given timeframe.
 In a traditional contest each player is assigned a salary.
 The sum  of all player salaries must be less than the contest's budget.
-For example, a Draftkings lineup requires that a DFF contestant selects one quarterback (QB), two running backs (RB), 3 wide recievers (WR), 1 tight end (TE), and the entire defense and special teams (DST) of one NFL franchise.
+For example, a Draftkings lineup requires that a DFF contestant selects one quarterback (QB), two running backs (RB), 3 wide receivers (WR), 1 tight end (TE), and the entire defense and special teams (DST) of one NFL franchise.
 In addition the contestant gets to fill a flex position from either of the RB, WR or TE positions.
 This makes a total of nine DFF positions.
 The contestant is given a budget of $50 thousand dollars and must pick a lineup with combined salaries less than or equal to the budget.
-Each position within the lineup accumulates fantasy points based on pre-defined rules.
+Each position within the lineup accumulates fantasy points (FPTS) based on pre-defined rules.

 #### QB Scoring Rules:
-* Passing Touchdown (TD) = 4pts
+* Passing Touchdown = 4pts
 * 25 Passing Yards = 1pt
 * 300+ Yard Passing Game = 3pts
 * Interception = -1pt